BTemplates Blog

 2 levels dropdown menu

-You can change, delete or add a logo to your blog going to your Blogger panel, then Layout, look for Page Header Gadget and clicking on edit.
+You can change, delete, or add a logo to your blog by navigating to your Blogger panel, then Layout, and locating the Page Header Gadget.
+Click on Edit to make changes.

 Header gadget.

-You also can edit your Blog title and description with this option.
+You can also edit your blog title and description using this option.

-Most gadgets in Blogger don’t allow you to add a text description on them, but sometimes a description is very useful.
-To add a text description under the title of any gadget, change the title of the gadget following this format:
+Most gadgets in Blogger do not allow you to add a text description.
+However, you can add a description under the title of any gadget by formatting the title as follows:

 Title-desc:Description